 - Carry a Spotter’s Guide to identify the many animals and birds you will see.

-- Check the local Ecuador news for updates on weather, traffic and events
+- Check the local news for updates on weather, traffic and events

-- Never hike, climb or trek by yourself on Ecuador adventure holidays.
-There are countless dangers and you may need help.
+- Never hike, climb or trek by yourself, there are countless dangers and you may need help.

-- Check whether Ecuador visas are required prior to travelling
+- Check whether entry visas are required prior to travelling.

 - If you are visiting Quito, take time to acclimatize to avoid unnecessary tiredness.